-Pelvic floor physical therapy involves the pelvic floor muscle group, which is responsible for a variety of functions.
-These muscles support the pelvic organs, assist in bowel and bladder control, and contribute to sexual arousal and orgasm.
+Pelvic floor physical therapy is a treatment applied to pelvic floor muscles.
+Pelvic floor muscles support the pelvic organs, assist in bowel and bladder control, and contribute to sexual arousal and orgasm.

 A person may be referred to pelvic floor physical therapy to treat incontinence, difficulty with urination or bowel movements, constipation, chronic pelvic pain, and painful intercourse.

 Women may see a pelvic floor physical therapist for treatment for a variety of conditions, including vaginismus or endometriosis.
 Male disorders, such as painful ejaculation and premature ejaculation, can also be treated this way.

 Pelvic floor physical therapists might use several techniques:

 - Education.
 Patients may need to learn more about their pelvic anatomy and how different components work alone and together.
 They may also need to learn how habits or hygiene affect their symptoms.

 - Pelvic floor exercises.
 Patients are taught how to contract and relax pelvic floor muscles in relation to other muscles.
 They are also taught breathing and timing techniques to make the exercises more effective.
 Such exercises can stretch tight muscles, strengthen weak ones, and improve flexibility.